peferron/algo/README.md

 - These modules are *definitely* not intended for production use (if you do, please send me a link to your post-mortem);
 - I don't have much experience with Rust, so there might be simpler & cleaner ways to do things;
 - Some older JS modules are written in ES 5;
-- Some older TS modules might not use features introduced in TS 1.6+.
+- Some older TS modules do not use features introduced in TS 1.6+.

 ### Testing a Go module